r-fukutoku/ML410_Project3/index.md

 The final results should be clearly stated.

-# Concepts and Applications of Multivariate Regression Analysis and Gradient Boosting inclding Extreme Gradient Boosting (xgboost)
+# Concepts and Applications of Multivariate Regression Analysis and Gradient Boosting inclding Extreme Gradient Boosting (XGBoost)

 ### Multivariate Regression Analysis
 Multivariate Regression Analysis is a